pantheon-systems/documentation/guide_template.md

 Explanatory content here.

 If you want to, you should:
- 1. imperative statement 1
+- imperative statement 1
- 2. imperative statement 2
+- imperative statement 2

+### Sub-Topic/Sub-Goal

+Explanatory content here.

 If you want to, you should:
- 1. imperative statement 1
+- imperative statement 1
- 2. imperative statement 2
+- imperative statement 2

 ## Topic/Goal

 Explanatory content here.

 If you want to, you should:
- 1. imperative statement 1
- 2. imperative statement 2

-If you want to, you should:
- 1. imperative statement 1
+- imperative statement 1
- 2. imperative statement 2
+- imperative statement 2

 ## Known Limitations